madalinignisca/madalinignisca.github.io/books/python/for-newbies/preface.md

 Instead of just reading about how things work though—get ready to get hands-on!
 At the end of each chapter are exercises designed not only test what was learned but also encourage tinkering and experimentation—the best way really learn how code works!

-By completing "Python Essentials: Your First Steps into Programming," not only will have gained a solid grounding in one today's most popular languages but also developed critical thinking skills that form basis all problem-solving tasks across various domains tech beyond!
+By completing "Python for newbies," not only will have gained a solid grounding in one today's most popular languages but also developed critical thinking skills that form basis all problem-solving tasks across various domains tech beyond!

 So open up page 1 let’s embark on journey together towards becoming confident proficient programmer!